Skilled German Craftsmen

 By 1790, about 28 percent of the white population were Germans living between Strasburg in Shenandoah County and Harrisonburg in Rockingham County.
 One of their leaders, Jost Hite, had been granted 100,000 acres that he resold in family farms of 100-500 acres.

 See a German farmstead at the Frontier Culture Museum in Staunton.
-The German farm originally stood in the small farming village of Hordt located in the Rhineland-Palatinate
+The German farm originally stood in the small farming village of Hördt located in the German state of Rhineland-Palatinate.

 Germans also settled in the Blue Ridge Highlands around Franklin County in the late 1700s.
 Visit the Blue Ridge Institute & Farm Museum in Ferrum.
 See a Virginia-German farmstead, and learn some of the old German traditions and regional folklore.